johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-08-13-top-one-nice-one-get-sorted/index.md

 }
 ```

 Dammit he's improved it.
-It's down to 1 line of code, it doesn't execute a non-zero returning comparer twice and it doesn't rely on `<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find">find</a>` which only arrives with ES6.
+It's down to 1 line of code, it doesn't execute a non-zero returning comparer twice and it doesn't rely on [`find`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find) which only arrives with ES6.
 So if you wanted to backport to ES5 then this is a better choice.

 The only criticism I can make of it is that it iterates through each of the comparers even when it doesn't need to execute them.
 But that's just carping really.